hellcp/bugzilla.github.io/_posts/2005-07-07-release-of-bugzilla-2.18.2-and-2.20rc1.md

 date: 2005-07-07
 title: Release of Bugzilla 2.18.2 and 2.20rc1
 author: Bugzilla Team
+categories:
+- Releases
+- Security
 ---

 We are proud to announce the first [Release Candidate of Bugzilla 2.20](/releases/2.20/), a major new feature release for Bugzilla.
-Bugzilla 2.20 includes support for PostgreSQL, a new "Large Attachment" storage mechanism, a new level of bug classification, user-defined periodic reminders by email, and [many other new features](/releases/2.20/new-features.html).
+Bugzilla 2.20 includes support for PostgreSQL, a new "Large Attachment" storage mechanism, a new level of bug classification, user-defined periodic reminders by email, and [many other new features](/releases/2.20/).

 Bugzilla 2.20rc1 is recommended to be used for testing purposes only.
 The final release will be shaped by your feedback over the next few weeks.